-Pitch 1, 220 feet.
-5.8+: Locate the clean crack that begins on the left side of the formation and angles up and left.
-Pass a wide spot early on (5.8s without a Bigbro) and continue on via a nice finger crack that leads to a long, arching, corner system that sweeps up and left.
+Pitch 1.
+220 feet.
+5.8+.
+Locate the clean crack that begins on the left side of the formation and angles up and left.
+Pass a wide spot early on (5.8s without a Bigbro), and continue on via a nice finger crack that leads to a long, arching, corner system that sweeps up and left.
 Either belay at the top of the finger crack or continue up for another 150' to a good stance atop a large flake just before you are forced to step left into another crack system.
-Intense for 5.8.
+It is intense for 5.8.

-Pitch 2, 85 feet.
-5.9-: Make a slab move left into the next crack system and follow the low angle crack for about 40 ft. to a steep corner formed by an enormous block.
-Move around right via good hands, pass a bush and power up the corner either by offwidthing or liebacking and belay on a large flat ledge atop the huge block.
-Better than it looks.
+Pitch 2.
+85 feet.
+5.9-.
+Make a slab move left into the next crack system and follow the low angle crack for about 40 feet to a steep corner formed by an enormous block.
+Move around right via good hands, pass a bush, and power up the corner either by offwidthing or liebacking and belay on a large, flat ledge atop the huge block.
+This is better than it looks.

-Pitch 3, 75 feet.
-5.10b: Climb the obvious overhanging hand crack above you via jams and liebacking.
+Pitch 3.
+75 feet.
+5.10b.
+Climb the obvious overhanging hand crack above you via jams and liebacking.
 Either continue to the top or belay at a very unique rock "saddle" that makes for a comfortable seat with a great view of the next pitch.
-Stenuous.
+It is strenuous.

-Pitch 4, 85 feet.
-5.9: Climb the beautiful corner crack up and right with perfect hand jams, good crystals and knobs for the feet, and great pro to the top of the rock.
-Pure fun!
+Pitch 4.
+85 feet.
+5.9.
+Climb the beautiful corner crack up and right with perfect hand jams, good crystals and knobs for the feet, and great pro to the top of the rock.
+This is pure fun!